History

 Marching bands were a form of support during the Civil War.
 Primarily, they aimed to keep morale high, but they also accompanied some drills.
 These sounds became widespread during that era and were viewed as uplifting, even if they were mainly associated with a challenging period in history.

 The blues also developed as a genre during the Civil War.
 Word songs, minstrel shows, and spiritual music influenced that genre.
-Folk and other popular sounds of the era also made their way into the blues genre, further diversifying the sound stable blues itself.
+Folk music and other popular sounds of the era also made their way into the blues genre, further diversifying the sound stable blues itself.

 Generally, jazz is viewed as a blending of those styles, incorporating their musical elements and many of the sounds and emotions present in them.
 But jazz also brought something new to the table, particularly when it came to improvisation.